Visual

 Photography – defining a graphic system for the use of photography (layouts designed to differentiate and highlight the messages communicated through images).
 Additionally, a set of rules must be established for how photographs should be taken or how stock photos should be selected (colors, atmosphere, included elements, etc.).

-Style guide – a document that clarifies all of the elements above.
-It explains how each one should be used and even how it should notbe used.
-This document will serve as an internal guide, as well as for future suppliers, whether in design or print production.
+Style guide – document that clarifies all the above elements.
+It exemplifies for each how to use it and even how not to use it.
+This document will be used as an internal guide, as well as for future suppliers, whether we are referring to design or printed materials.

 Toud – we help you tell your story